 The College's income comprises academic fees, charges for student accommodation and catering services, investment income, and individual and corporate donations and bequests.
 Its expenditure comprises the costs of education, of providing and maintaining student residences and catering, of investment and property management, and of development fundraising and alumni relations; and expenditure includes all staff costs and depreciation.
-In the 2021-22 year the College made an unrestricted surplus after donations and new endowments but before other gains and losses of £1,468,396 (2021: deficit of £48,534).
-Excluding donations and new endowments the College recorded an unrestricted deficit of £186,156 (2021 unrestricted deficit: £371,215).
-In 2021-22 the College made a restricted surplus after donations but before other gains and losses of £6,130 (2021: £1,399,237).
-No new endowments were recorded in the year (2021: £182,000).
-The College's fund grant of £164,000 was received in the year and was held in unrestricted funds at the year end.
+In the 2022-23 year the College made a surplus on its general operational activities (before donations, grants and other gains and losses) of £44,604 (2022: deficit of £232,693).
+Donations of £565,101 (2022: £1,542,152) and a grant from the Colleges Fund of £184,000 (2022: £164,000) were gratefully received in the year.

-The net assets of the College at 30 June 2022 were £81,008,862 (2021: £79,852,725).
+The net assets of the College at 30 June 2023 were £81,818,712 (2022: £81,008,862).

-The College's restricted and endowment reserves at 30 June 2022 were £29,868,296 having reduced by £990,028 in the year from £30,858,324.
-The restricted reserves comprise £9,922,825 of restricted or trust funds for defined educational purposes and £19,946,537 of endowment funds or general corporate capital funds, the income from which is essential to fund the deficit which would otherwise arise on the College's academic activities and student services.
-The College's unrestricted reserves have increased by £2,146,165 from £48,994,401 to £51,140,566.
+The College's restricted and endowment reserves at 30 June 2023 were £30,003,829 having increased by £135,533 in the year from £29,868,296.
+The restricted reserves comprise £9,989,693 of restricted or trust funds for defined educational purposes and £20,014,136 of endowment funds or general corporate capital funds, the income from which is essential to fund the deficit which would otherwise arise on the College's academic activities and student services.
+The College's unrestricted reserves have increased by £674,317 from £51,140,566 to £51,814,883.
 This total includes the College's cash reserves and some investment assets, but the great majority of such funds are fixed assets in the form of the College's operational land and buildings.
-The College's total reserves are reduced by a provision for pension liabilities of £1,215,064 (2021: £2,055,234).
+The College's total reserves are reduced by a provision for pension liabilities of £1,082,530 (2022: £1,215,064).

 The College has issued £13million of unsecured fixed interest rate debt raised by way of private placings.
 The weighted average rate of interest is 3.06% and repayment of the capital is due in the period 2043-2058.
-This funding was raised for the purpose of further investment in revenue generating operational assets for the College and has now been applied to the purchase of the Causewayside flats referred to below.
+This funding was raised for the purpose of further investment in revenue generating operational assets for the College and has been applied to the purchase of the 44 flats known as Causewayside on Fen Causeway, Cambridge.